ParadoxChains/BScFunctionalProgramming-2020-Spring/README.md

-# Eötvös Loránd University BSc Functional Programming - Fall 2019 Public Repository
+# Eötvös Loránd University BSc Functional Programming - Spring 2020 Public Repository
 ---

 ## Latest Announcement
-### Retake date, time, and location have been added to the [Important Dates Document](https://github.com/ParadoxChains/BScFunctionalProgramming-2019-Fall/blob/master/Important_Dates.md) along with other important details: [https://github.com/ParadoxChains/BScFunctionalProgramming-2019-Fall/blob/master/Important_Dates.md](https://github.com/ParadoxChains/BScFunctionalProgramming-2019-Fall/blob/master/Important_Dates.md)

 ---
 ## General Info
-This is the public repository for all files used in the Friday sections 1200pm-1400pm and 1400pm - 1600pm.\
+This is the public repository for all files used in the **[Section TBA]**\
 You can easily access this Git repo via: [http://ELTE-BSc-FP.com](http://ELTE-BSc-FP.com) or [http://ELTE-BSc-FP.org](http://ELTE-BSc-FP.org)\
 Additional practice and help files may be uploaded here as well.
 For those who need help with Git, you can learn some more over at: [https://learngitbranching.js.org/](https://learngitbranching.js.org/) Though to be perfectly honest, most of Git is learned by using it, and via trial and error.